Joshuah143/himmens-resume/himmens_resume_en.typ

 Presented #text(weight: "bold")[Developing Machine Learning Techniques for Particle Flow in the ATLAS Experiment] at the Canadian Astroparticle Physics Summer Student Talks Competition (CASST 2024), where I #text(weight: "bold")[placed 2nd] of 44 presentations.

 Co-author of #text(weight:
-"bold")[Implementing Low-Cost ADCS for 1U CubeSat: Insights from ALEASAT] to be presented at the International Aeronautical Conference (IAC) in October 2024.
+"bold")[JetPointnet: A Machine Learning Approach to Cell-to-Track Attribution in the ATLAS Experiment] to be presented at the Canadian Undergraduate Physics Conference in October 2024.

+#pagebreak()

 Presented #text(weight: "bold")[3D Particle Flow in the ATLAS Calorimeter: How to Train Your Model], a speed-talk, at the 2024 TRIUMF Science Week

 Presented #text(weight: "bold")[ALEASAT ESA "Fly Your Satellite!"
 Training Week Presentation] at the European Space Agency's ESEC-GALAXIA (Transinne Belgium) in 2024 as part of the "Fly Your Satellite 4!" program.

-= Technical Skills

-#skill(
-  title: "Machine Learning",
-  description: "Experienced using TensorFlow, Keras, PointNet, Weights and Biases (wandb) for model development."
-)
-#skill(
-  title: "Embedded Programming",
-  description: "Experienced with FreeRTOS on TMS570 and RP2040."
-)
-#skill(
-  title: "Quantum Computing",
-  description: "Used Qiskit to simulate quantum algorithms."
-)

 = Awards